Bojan Krkić: 2017–18: Loans to Mainz and Alavés

 On 29 January 2017, Bojan joined Bundesliga side Mainz 05 on loan for the remainder of the 2016–17 season.
 Mainz were struggling in a relegation battle at the bottom of the table and Bojan admitted he was surprised at their situation.
-He scored his first goal for Mainz in a 2–2 against Bayern Munich, making him only the seventh player to score in the four top leagues in Europe.
+He scored his first goal for Mainz in a 2–2 draw against Bayern Munich, making him only the seventh player to score in the four top leagues in Europe.
 Bojan helped Mainz secure their Bundesliga status with a 4–2 win against Eintracht Frankfurt on 13 May 2017.

 On 31 August 2017, Bojan joined La Liga side Alavés on a season-long loan deal.
-Bojan played 15 times for Alavés in 2017–18 as the team finished in 14th position.
+Bojan played 15 times for Alavés in the 2017–18 season, as the team finished in 14th position.

 Return to Stoke

 Bojan remained with Stoke in the second tier for the 2018–19 season.
-Despite being a fan favorite he struggled to impress manager Gary Rowett.
-The situation came to a head in late December when Bojan was left out the squad against Bolton Wanderers and supporters began chanting for his inclusion which angered Rowett.
-Rowett was soon sacked and replaced by Nathan Jones, but Bojan again struggled for establish himself as a regular starter.
+Despite being a fan favorite, he struggled to impress manager Gary Rowett.
+The situation came to a head in late December when Bojan was left out of the squad against Bolton Wanderers and supporters began chanting for his inclusion which angered Rowett.
+Rowett was soon sacked and replaced by Nathan Jones, but Bojan again struggled to establish himself as a regular starter.
 He played 23 times in 2018–19 as Stoke finished in 16th position and it was reported that he was told to look for another club.
 He left Stoke by mutual consent on 6 August 2019.